Home

 SEEKING HOST FAMILIES

-Throughout the year Frankston High School requires host families for French and Soweto visitors.
+Throughout the year Frankston High School requires host families for our sister school visitors.

 We encourage all Frankston High School students to consider hosting visiting students as it is an invaluable experience as our host families always find the cultural experience rewarding and enjoyable.